AF-MAT: Aspect-aware Flip-and-Fuse xLSTM for Aspect-based Sentiment Analysis: Introduction

-Despite advancements in ABSA, balancing global context with localized, aspect-specific patterns remains challenging.
-Attention mechanisms suffer from quadratic complexity, and Mamba-based models face CUDA dependency, limiting scalability and efficiency \cite{lawan-etal-2025-enhancing}.
-The Extended Long Short-Term Memory (xLSTM) \cite{Beck2024}, with its matrix memory and exponential gating, enhances long-range dependency modeling and memory revision over traditional LSTM.
-However, its potential for ABSA, particularly in capturing critical aspect-sentiment associations, remains unexplored, motivating our MEGA framework to leverage xLSTM’s strengths for efficient and precise sentiment analysis.
+Aspect-based Sentiment Analysis (ABSA) is an essential Natural Language Processing (NLP) task that identifies sentiments for specific aspects, such as product features, enabling targeted sentiment analysis.
+Figure \ref{fig:short_long_dependency} illustrate ABSA in details.

-To address these challenges, we introduce MEGA, the first model to leverage the xLSTM architecture for ABSA.
-MEGA integrates a bi-directional mLSTM framework, combining forward and Partially Flipped mLSTM (PF-mLSTM) streams.
-The forward mLSTM captures long-range dependencies, leveraging matrix memory and exponential gating for robust global context modeling.
-The PF-mLSTM enhances local context by processing the initial sequence segment in reverse with dedicated parameters, preserving critical short-range aspect-sentiment associations.
-Our novel multihead cross exponential gated fusion mechanism (MECGAF) dynamically integrates forward mLSTM outputs as query and key with PF-mLSTM outputs as value, optimizing short-range dependency capture while ensuring computational efficiency and global context retention.
+Previous ABSA models rely on attention mechanisms \cite{Tang2016, Wang2016, Ma2017, Peng2017, Tay2018, hazarika2018, Fan2018, Song2019, Yang2019, Liu2020, Yadav2021, Wang2021} to capture aspect-sentiment associations, achieving strong context modeling performance.
+However, these models suffer from quadratic complexity with increasing sequence length and are sensitive to noise in complex or informal sentences such as in social media text, limiting their efficiency and robustness.
+To address attention-based limitations subsequent work in ABSA has shifted toward syntactic approaches.
+These methods ~\cite{Sun2019, Zhang2019b, li-etal-2021-dual-graph, Liang2022, zhang-etal-2022-ssegcn, Gu2023a, Wu2023, Liu2023, Li2023, Ouyang2024, Wu2026, Feng2022, Yu2025} utilize Graph Convolutional Networks (GCNs) to leverage dependency-based structural information and external knowledge, effectively capturing syntactic relationships between aspects and context words for improved aspect extraction and sentiment classification.
+Recent advancements in ABSA leverage GCNs and Selective State Space model (Mamba) \cite{Gu2023} to effectively capture long-range dependencies between aspect and opinion words, enhancing sentiment analysis precision \cite{lawan-etal-2025-enhancing}.

-The main contributions of this paper are as follows: \begin{itemize} \item To the best of our knowledge, this work is the first attempt to introduce the xLSTM model into the ABSA domain and presents a novel MEGA network.
-This approach facilitates efficient long-range information modeling and cross information interaction.
+Despite progress in ABSA, effectively capturing long-range dependencies while preserving localized aspect-specific cues remains a core challenge.
+Attention mechanisms suffer from quadratic complexity, and Mamba-based models face CUDA dependency, limiting scalability and efficiency.
+The recently introduced Extended Long Short-Term Memory (xLSTM) model~\cite{Beck2024} has shown promising progress in efficiently capturing long-range dependencies in NLP, due to its innovative architecture, which combines exponential gating with enhanced memory variants, scalar LSTM (sLSTM) and matrix LSTM (mLSTM).
+The gating mechanism enables precise control over long-range information flow, while mLSTM introduces a parallelizable matrix memory for better efficiency and scalability.
+However, its potential for ABSA, particularly in capturing critical aspect-sentiment associations, remains untapped.
+Unlike prior attention- or GCN-based methods that rely on quadratic-time mechanisms or error-prone syntactic dependencies, our approach leverages the efficient mLSTM architecture to model multi-scale aspect-sentiment interactions within a modular, linear-time framework.